 - A self-reflection document (max 3 A4 pages) about the knowledge you obtained during the seminars and career events overall.
 The self-reflection will be evaluated by the Master's coordinator (or track coordinator for Neuroscience and Cognition students) with a pass/fail.

-- The self-reflection assignment can be found on the Life Sciences Academy ULearning environment or, for students who started before September 2022, on the Life Sciences Academy Blackboard community.
+- The self-reflection assignment can be found here and on the Life Sciences Academy ULearning environment or, for students who started before September 2022, on the Life Sciences Academy Blackboard community.

 Did you start your studies before September 2021?